jean553/libraries-loading/README.md

 ### PIC Position Independent Code

 Position-Independent Code is another solution for shared library loading.
-In that case, positions of symbols (functions, variables...) is independant, no matter what program loads it, so there is no load-time relocation required.
+In that case, positions of symbols (functions, variables...) is independent, no matter what program loads it, so there is no load-time relocation required.

 The position of each item is calculated according offsets and positions of other items into the library.